Bootstrap-Based Inference for Cube Root Asymptotics: Heuristics

 and

-Under regularity conditions ensuring among other things that the convergence in (\ref{Convergence: Q}) and (\ref{Convergence: G}) is suitably uniform in $\mathbf{s}$\textbf{,} the proof of (\ref{Cube root asymptotics}) can then be completed by applying a continuous mapping-type theorem for the $\operatorname*{argmax}$ functional to the representation in (\ref{Representation: Thetahat}).
+Under regularity conditions ensuring among other things that the convergence in (\ref{Convergence: Ghat}) and (\ref{Convergence: Q}) is suitably uniform in $\mathbf{s,}$ (\ref{Cube root asymptotics}) then follows from an application of a continuous mapping-type theorem for the $\operatorname*{argmax}$ functional to the representation in (\ref{Representation: Thetahat}).

 Similarly to (\ref{Representation: Thetahat}), the bootstrap analogue of $\mathbf{\hat{\theta}}_{n}$ admits a representation of the form